🌟 Keeping a Homeschool Portfolio in Florida— It’s Easier Than You Think! But read this in it’s entirety, it’s very important.

 Helpful Tip:

 A few titles are fine!
 No need to make a massive list.
 This could even be photos of all the books you’ve read together as a family saved in a photo album on your phone.
 Saving library receipts is another easy done for you idea.
+Keeping a list of all the books your child reads is also just a great teaching practice because it makes their progress visible, shows the variety and levels of reading they’ve experienced, and helps you spot gaps or interests to guide future book choices.

 4. Save Your Portfolio for Two Years